An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The iterative procedure

 The zeros of $p_j$ lie strictly between the zeros of $p_{j+1}$, the interlacing property of the zeros of orthogonal polynomials.
 The polynomials $p_0,p_1,\ldots,p_k$ therefore cannot take the value zero at the same time.
 Introducing the vector $x$ with the components~$x_j$, the vector $p\neq 0$ with the components $p_j(0)$, and the vector $a=p/\|p\|$, we have to minimize $\|x\|^2$ under the constraint $a^tx=1/\|p\|$.
 Because of

 the polynomial $P_k$ minimizes the integral if and only if its coefficient vector $x$ is a scalar multiple of $a$ or $p$ that satisfies the constraint.

 \end{proof}

-This is the point where our considerations from the previous two sections apply.
-We have seen that the values $\|T^t\omega\|^2$ are approximately normally distributed, with a variance $V$ and a standard deviation $\sigma=\sqrt{V}$ that tend to zero in almost all cases as the dimensions increase.
-This justifies replacing the actual distribution (\ref{eq5.9}) by the corresponding normal distribution with the density
+In the previous section, we have seen that the values $\|T^t\eta\|^2$ are approximately normally distributed, with a variance $V$ and a standard deviation $\sigma=\sqrt{V}$ that tend to zero in almost all cases as the dimensions increase.
+This justifies replacing the actual distribution (\ref{eq3.2}) by the corresponding normal distribution with the density

 Then one ends up up with a classical case and can express the orthogonal polynomials $p_k$ in terms of the Hermite polynomials $He_0(x)=1$, $He_1(x)=x$, and

 that satisfy the orthogonality condition

 In dependence of the standard deviation $\sigma$, in this case the $p_k$ are given by